Wednesday, 31 December 2014

 But Tom and Ruby are snug inside for their first winter.

-Monday 8 December 2014
+Monday, 8 December 2014

 Little balls of fur

 Tom and Ruby grow ever bolder.
 They are now exploring the length of the back room instead of sticking to the area near the couches.
 And they are very interested in the utility room; James said that they stood staring through the glass of the door while he was in there.
 They can now jump from the couches to the coffee table and make tiny squeaks.
 When they purr their whole wee bodies vibrate.
-They climbed all over David at tea time so that he could hardly eat his dinner.
+They climbed all over Davie at tea time so that he could hardly eat his dinner.

 They are currently spending their nights in Ally's bedroom - it's smaller and warmer than the back room.
 Ally doesn't know this because he is in Oslo * - nor does he know that one of them did a tiny bit of sick on his bed last night!
 Which I cleaned up of course.
 At bed time I move their food, rug, basket, toys and litter tray upstairs.
 Lastly I carry the kitties upstairs, their wee round heads swivelling everywhere to look around the hall, and put them in their basket.
 They immediately jump out and skip around the room.